clairey-zx81/json-model/README.md

 - [x] tests: test schemas and values with jsu
 - [ ] tests: rename with explicit `-v2`
 - [ ] feature: simplify lib usage wrt script-like features with some functions
+- [ ] feature: full inline to generate a working model without includes
 - [ ] design: handle `.` and `/` references as relative url
 - [ ] python: remove globals in Symbols and JsonModel
 - [ ] python: refactor and cleanup